byu-is-403/syllabus/entity-framework/entity-framework-tutorial.md

 ### Modify the Global.asax.cs file

 - Modify the Global.asax.cs file by adding the following:
-	- System.Data.Entity
+	- System.Data.Entity in the uses clause
-	- Database.SetInitializer<dbcontextname from the connectionstring>(null)
+	- Database.SetInitializer<dbcontextname from the connectionstring>(null) in the method - This turns off the entity framework database initialization code which can be used to create databases, drop databases, etc. If interested see - http://www.entityframeworktutorial.net/code-first/database-initialization-strategy-in-code-first.aspx
-	- Projectname.Models;
+	- Projectname.Models and Projectname.DAL in the uses clause (as shown below)

 NOTE: the dbcontext name is the same name as the connection string name.
 We will soon create the actual dbcontext variable.
-Don’t worry about the error messages for now.
+DO NOT WORRY about the error messages for now.
+DO NOT BUILD YET!

 ```csharp
 using System;